Unleashing the potential of clinical trials

 What can I do?

-The clinical trials community in BC is coming together to amplify our strengths, tackle challenges, and drive transformational changes.
-We need a collaborative and multi-partner approach with engagement across BC’s entire life sciences sector to realize this shared provincial vision.
+The clinical trials community in BC continues to come together to amplify strengths, tackle challenges and drive transformational changes.
+The community needs collaborative and multi-partner engagement across BC’s entire life sciences sector to realize this shared provincial vision.

 Engage with us!

 We’re seeking your input.
-To discuss how we might work together to advance the vision or let us know what you are doing to advance clinical trials capacity, please contact Alison Orth, director, Clinical Trials BC at aorth@healthresearchbc.ca.
+To discuss how we might work together to advance the vision or let us know what you are doing to advance clinical trials capacity, please contact clinicaltrialsbc@healthresearchbc.ca.

 Updates and events